libzeal/zeal/README.md

 </p>

 # Zeal
 Zeal is a Java assertion library built on a rich expression language.
-Zeal is designed to be simple but extensible and can be added to nearly any Java project without fuss.
+Simple, extensible, no fuss.

 ## Adding It
 For Maven, the dependency is: